asgardeo/asgardeo-tomcat-oidc-agent/README.md

 After successful logout, the user would be redirected to the page configured via the `indexPage` property previously discussed.

-## Integrating Asgardio Tomcat OIDC Agent
+## Integrating Asgardeo Tomcat OIDC Agent

-Asgardio Tomcat OIDC Agent can be integrated in to your applications in two different ways.
+Asgardeo Tomcat OIDC Agent can be integrated in to your applications in two different ways.

 It can be integrated to your java source project of the webapp when the web application is in development stage.